 Each hour spent in scheduled classroom teaching counts as 1 credit-contact hour.
 Each hour spent in scheduled laboratory, field, studio, clinical or applied music instruction and individual instruction counts as 1/2 credit-contact hour.
 Scheduled individual special problems and theses count as 1 credit-contact hour, and dissertations count as 2 credit contact hours.
 For individual instruction, individual special problems, theses and dissertations, the faculty receive credit only in the semester that the student completes the project or special problem, and defends his/her thesis or dissertation.
 Thirty full-time undergraduate advisees are equivalent to 1/2 credit-contact hour.
 Credit for undergraduate advisees is given in blocks of 30 students and may not be prorated.
-Each hour spent in assigned scheduled individual laboratory, field, studio, clinical or applied music instruction which requires the constant attendance of the faculty member for the entire scheduled hours of instruction, and which does not involve the participation of teaching assistants, counts as one teaching contact hour per week.

-unit exceed the approved workload policy of the unit5.
+Each hour spent in assigned scheduled individual laboratory, field, studio, clinical or applied music instruction which requires the constant attendance of the faculty member unit exceed the approved workload policy of the unit5.
 If a teaching assignment results in an overload, extra compensation will be awarded at the prevailing rate.
 Overload may not be assigned without consent of the individual.